abdoo8080/tutorials/hello_world_hw/hello_world_hw.md

 5. Name your project "hello_world_hw" and save it under your Desktop folder.
 Replace `<username>` with your user name.
 Hit `Next`.
 ![Set project name and location](name.png "Name your project hello_world_hw")
 6. The next window specifies the project type.
 We're starting from scratch, so leave `RTL Project` selected and hit `Next`.
 7. On the next window, we will select the Ultra96v2 development board as our target device.
 Switch to the `Boards` tab and select `Ultra96v2 Single Board Computer`.
-If you don't see the board, please go back to [Installing the Ultra96v2 bdf Files]() tutorial and ensure that they were installed correctly.
+If you don't see the board, please go back to [Installing Vitis & Vivado on the VM Environment]() tutorial and ensure that you installed the Ultra96v2 bdf files correctly.
 Hit `Next`.
 ![Select Ultra96v2 board under Boards tab](board_selection.png "Select Ultra96v2 board")
 8. The next window shows a summary of our project.
 It should look like the window below.
 Hit `Finish`.
 ![Project summary](summary.png "Project summary")